South Carolina Medicare Supplement Plans

 TIP: The best plan for your neighbor likely isn’t the most suitable option for you.

 The plan does include Part D and routine vision.
 What makes this policy better than Medicare is the Maximum Out of Pocket.

-The thing is, Medicare doesn’t have a max, so if you have a medical catastrophe, you could end up paying tens of thousands of dollars.
+The thing is, Medicare doesn’t have a max, so if you have a medical disaster, you could end up paying tens of thousands of dollars.

 Medicare Part D South Carolina

-Those with a Medigap policy will need a stand-alone Part D plan.
-However, most people with Advantage plans have Part D rolled into the coverage.
+Those with a Medigap policy need a stand-alone Part D. But, most people with Advantage plans have Part D rolled into the coverage.

 For those with a few generics, the Humana Walmart Value Rx Plan is less than $15, and the deductible only applies to brand name medications.

-Betty found that the Cigna plan with a $55 premium and $100 deductible made the most sense for her; however, the best policy for her isn’t necessarily the best plan for you.
+Betty found that the Cigna plan with a $55 premium and $100 deductible made the most sense for her; but, the best policy for her isn’t necessarily the best plan for you.